 Sanford Harmony also integrates two teaching practices throughout the curriculum: “Meet Up” and “Buddy Up”.
 The everyday practices of Meet Up and Buddy Up are core strategies for fostering community within the program.
 During Meet Up, students and teachers meet in a circle to greet one another, share ideas and experiences, monitor classroom goals, solve problems, and participate in team building activities using Harmony Quick Connection Cards.
 Buddy Up is a peer buddy system designed to bring together diverse students who otherwise might not interact with one another.
 During Buddy Up, students engage in discussions or activities provided in the Harmony Quick Connection Cards.

-The training model for Sanford Harmony is flexible.
+The training model for Harmony SEL is flexible.
 In-person training can be provided on or off-site and takes 2.5 to 3 hours to complete.
 Online training is also available as self-paced group or individual training sessions with a virtual instructor.
 A train-the-trainer model is also offered.
 All trainings are experiential with opportunities for participants to practice the strategies they are learning and reflect on what those strategies might look like in their unique contexts.

 An “Implementation and Training Roadmap” is also provided which offers recommended steps for sustainability, including creating a leadership team, establishing goals and expectations for the program, and recognizing teacher-leaders.
 For additional support, online Ambassadors provide coaching and help organize webinars based on district feedback.
 Sanford Harmony also provides implementation support through quarterly newsletters that contain surveys, teaching tips, and strategies.
 In addition, Sanford Harmony works collaboratively with districts to support the creation of assessment and implementation tools, such as tools to measure student behavior and principal walk-through rubrics.

 Evidence of Effectiveness